Hierarchies among genuine multipartite entangling capabilities of quantum gates: Unitary operators with Maximal multipartite entangling power and their Inputs

 \subsection{Multipartite entangling power of diagonal unitary operators}

-Let us illustrate the significance of inputs in the context of deciding multipartite entangling power of diagonal unitary operators.
-A diagonal unitary operator on eight-dimensional space can be written as
+Let us illustrate the significance of inputs in the context of deciding the multipartite entangling power of diagonal unitary operators.
+A diagonal unitary operator on an eight-dimensional space can be written as

 where \(\phi_j \in [0, 2 \pi)\) \cite{Fenner} (\(j=1, \ldots, 8\)).

 We concentrate here on the diagonal unitary operators with \(\phi_j =0\) except \(\phi_8\), thereby reducing to the case \(U_D= \mbox{diag}(1,1,1,1,1,1, 1, e^{i\phi})\).
 The entangling power of general diagonal unitary operators with arbitrary \(\phi_j\)s will be investigated in the next section.